knightsUCF/Plantopia/README.md

 # To Do

+# 05 03

+The Goal right now is to:

+- model a landscape in Blender, along with a builder character

+- move the character around through animation by point and clicking

+- have the character tend to the farms

+- create a good enough menu for now

+* end *

 - create terrain like in the island tutorial and Train Valley 2

 - create a satisfying planting mechanism: